archivesunleashed/archivesunleashed.org/content/vancouver/index.md

 ![Airports](/images/airports.png)

-Guests flying into Vancouver will arrive at Vancouver International Airport (YVR), located is located approximately 15 km (30 min) from the downtown core.
+Guests flying into Vancouver will arrive at [Vancouver International Airport (YVR)](http://www.yvr.ca/en/passengers), located approximately 15 km (30 min) from the downtown core.
 There are a few options for getting downtown:

 * SkyTrain – Probably the easiest and most cost efficient way of getting to downtown.
-From YVR to Waterfront Station, follow signs to "Canada Line".Trains leave every 7 min during peak hours and every 15 min during off hours.
-It takes 26 minutes to Vancouver City Centre Station.The ticket can be used for 90 minutes to transfer to buses and other Vancouver Skytrain stations.
+From YVR to Waterfront Station, follow signs to "Canada Line".
+Trains leave every 7 min during peak hours and every 15 min during off hours.
+It is an approximate 25min ride and you ticket can be used for 90 minutes to transfer to buses and other Vancouver Skytrain stations.

+> **Note**:
-- if you're just coming in for the event, buying single tickets is best - it'll be $9.20 during the day and $7.95 during evening/weekends to go from Airport to Waterfront.
+* If you're just coming in for the event, buying *single tickets* is best - it'll be $9.20 during the day and $7.95 during evening/weekends to go from Airport to Waterfront.
 There is a $5 fee for all trips leaving YVR.
 Return trip will be $2.95 or $4.20.

-- if you're planning to stay a bit longer or use transit around the city, it's worth buying a Compass card!
+* For those who plan to stay a bit longer or use transit around the city, it's worth buying a *Compass Card*!
 It's a stored-value card that will let you use transit around Metro Vancouver. https://www.compasscard.ca

-* [Taxi](http://www.yvr.ca/en/passengers/transportation/taxis) - to downtown Vancouver are available outside terminal.
-There are fixed rate taxis available from YVR, please confirm with your driver before you leave.
+* [Taxi](http://www.yvr.ca/en/passengers/transportation/taxis) - [zone fare](http://www.yvr.ca/en/passengers/transportation/taxis) taxis are available outside level 2 of the Domestic and International Arrivals Area, but always check with your driver before your leave.
+Metered rates apply on return to YVR.

-* Shuttle.

-* Car rentals are also available at the airport.
+* [Onsite car rentals](http://www.yvr.ca/en/passengers/transportation/car-rentals) are also available on the ground floor of the parkade.

 ![Downtown Transit](/images/transit.png)

 While you are in Vancouver there are a few ways to get around, but ultimately it will depend on how close you are to the Harbour Centre.
 The Harbour Centre is located on SFU Vancouver campus.

+* [Translink](https://www.translink.ca) provides access to public transportation in Vancouver.
+They have a great trip planner, and again, depending on whether you will be doing any extra traveling around the city, you may want to consider a [Compass Card](https://www.compasscard.ca) for multi-ride usage.

+* Parking - You can check out [Vancouver's Parking Website](https://vancouver.ca/streets-transportation/parking.aspx) and download their [PayByPhone app](https://vancouver.ca/streets-transportation/pay-for-parking.aspx) to your iOS device to find and/or pay for parking.
+This will most likely be the easiest and most economical choice if you are driving.
+Please remember that our event is during regular work hours, so parking spots may be limited.
+There is also parking available at the [Harbour Centre](http://harbourcentre.com/locationparking-page/)

 ![Attractions](/images/attractions.png)

 For those adventurers who’d like to check out Vancouver attractions, you may want to check out the [City of Vancouver's Tourism Website](https://www.tourismvancouver.com).
 Some of our favourite spots to visit include:

 * [Stanley Park]